Luciano Rossi

 Luciano Rossi (28 November 1934 – 29 May 2005) was an Italian film actor.
 He appeared in 67 films between 1966 and 1987.

-He was born and died in Rome, Italy.
+Born in Rome, Rossi became first known as a spaghetti western character actor, being sometimes credited Lou Kamante and Edward G. Ross.
+After the decline of the genre, he specialized in mentally disturbed, schizophrenic or psychopatic characters, being mainly active in poliziotteschi films.